duckladydinh/KotlinML/README.md

 # kotlinml
-A Kotlin framework for Machin Learning with Automated Hyperparameter Optimization
+A Kotlin framework for Machine Learning with Automated Hyperparameter Optimization